 Fix The ICMP Destination Port Unreachable Error Message

 Team CoreNetworkZ explained various ICMP error messages in this blog.
+Our regular readers, John Zamoshchin and Oliver Anthony, requested that we explain this specific error message.

-You will learn the meaning and solution for this ICMP Port Unreachable reply.
+That is why we picked this topic.
+After reading this tutorial, you will learn the meaning and solution for this ICMP Port Unreachable reply.

 Let us first check when we get this ICMP Reply Destination Port Unreachable.